Sunday June 14 - friday june 19, 2015

 scheduled during mutually convenient breaks in your daily schedule.

-Parents, use this web form to register your student and pay be credit card or submit the form, print a copy and *mail with check. *Registrations are not considered until full payment is received.
+Parents, use this web form to register your student and pay by credit card or print a copy and *mail with check to the address listed on the bottom of the form. *Registrations are not considered until full payment is received.

 - 2015 Resident Campers: $495